taviso/hiewdocs/README.md

 [https://taviso.github.io/hiewdocs/index.htm](https://taviso.github.io/hiewdocs/index.htm)

+There is also a [Hiew FAQ](https://github.com/taviso/hiewdocs/wiki/Frequently-Asked-Questions) available in the [wiki](https://github.com/taviso/hiewdocs/wiki/).

 I think new Hiew users might be discouraged because many features are not easily discoverable, and Googling for hints is unlikely to find any answers.
 I